sanath-narasimhan/academic-static/content/post/Naive-Bayes-classifier.md

 <body>
 1. Optimizing the algorithm was a bit challenging.
 Created a custom list stop words that are dataset specific.
 As the text we analyse are reviews the features are not all that unique between classes.

 2. Choosing the alpha value was a decission I took to improver the accuracy of the classifier.
-Generally alpha is assumed to be 1, but the accuracy was
+Generally alpha is assumed to be 1.

 <pre> aplha       Accuraacy%       Error% </b>
         1           53.6 %          46.4 %</b>
        0.1          54.2 %          45.8 %</b>